 That art and science of Orthodontics involves years (after dental school) of specialized orthodontic traning.
 At Braces@Brick, our doctors make many of their decisions regarding the appropriate care, based on expertise they have acquired after having successfully completed treatment on thousands of patients.

 Most family dentists are very busy taking care of teeth and gum issues that affect the health of the mouth.
 They are not trained to spot early orthodontic problems which, if left untreated, complicate the future orthodontic correction.

 It is best that a qualified Orthodontic specialist be the one to make the decision about when to start your child’s orthodontic treatment.

 To seek treatment at our office, you do not need to be referred by your general dentist.

 6. How do I have my child evaluated by the doctors at Braces@Brick?

-The first step is to call our office to set up a free initial screening.
+The first step is to call our office to set up an initial screening.
 This can also be scheduled on our website.